jonoswift7/jonoswift7/README.md

 ### A Bit About Me

-I'm currently working as an SCCM and Jamf administrator and living in Kobe, preparing to begin my Masters of machine learning in Japan.
+👷 I'm currently working as an SCCM and Jamf administrator and living in Kobe, preparing to begin my Masters of machine learning in Japan.

-I'm English-Japanese bilingual.
+📖 I'm English-Japanese bilingual.

-If you're in Japan and want to get in touch, send me an email!
+📧 If you're in Japan and want to get in touch, send me an email!
 Just be sure to make the subject title GITHUB: or something similar.

-I love coding and learning new coding languages - Swift is the current!
+⌨️ I love coding and learning new coding languages - Swift is the current!

-In my spare time I like to explore the areas around me in Kobe, and of course enjoy having a few drinks and winding down with mates 🍻
+🍻 In my spare time I like to explore the areas around me in Kobe, and of course enjoy having a few drinks and winding down with mates

 ### Projects

 I'm currently working on building some iOS applications that implement OpenAI.
+Hoping to release it to the AppStore in a few months.

 This year, while doing my Masters I'm also hoping to learn a bit more about webscraping with Python, so I can create some robust webscraping services coupled with ML models.